plan-net/core4/docs/source/access.rst

 scheme managed by the core4 API request handlers :class:`.LoginHandler`, and :class:`.RoleHandler`.

-The :class:`LoginHandler` is part of the default handlers attached to each web server (see :class:`.RootContainer`).
+Both classes are delivered through the :class:`.CoreApiServer'.
 The :class:`.RoleHandler` is reserved for core4 administrators AKA *COPs*.

 *COPs* can grant access to jobs, API requests, and databases.
 Additionally application keys can be defined to customise specific access permissions, e.g.